finnbar/ALTANTIS/README.md

 - [x] Stormy boi
 - [x] Animals can move through walls etc. (but you can summon animals in walls)
 - [x] Should only be able to interact things which you can see.
-- [ ] Docking at the start of a game
+- [x] Docking at the start of a game.
+(Not a bug!
+If you summon a submarine at a docking station, it'll be deactivated as subs start deactivated and you can !exit_sub as normal.)
 - [ ] Random resource drops seem incredibly common.
 [Temporarily on hold as yet to be reproduced.]

 Quality of life things: